tristonpalacios/react-omdb-instructions/part4.md

 #### Step 4: Set the state when the API call completes

 Let's now set your `films` state to be the results you get back from TMDB.

-Now, you have the API call to get information about your chosen movie.

-### Task 3: Refactoring our app

-Before you continue to display the movie details to the user, let's clean up your application.

-Let's refactor any components that only have a `render()` method into functional components.
-Functional components are simpler and will gain performance benefits in future versions of React.
-It is considered good practice to use them wherever possible.

-#### Step 1: Refactor `FilmPoster.js`

-1. Replace the `class`/`extends` definition with a `function`.
-Remember that your function should accept a `props` argument.
-2. Remove the `render()` method, keeping only the `return` function.
-3. Replace all instances of `this.props` with simply `props`
-4. Remove `{Component}` from the React `import` at the top since you no longer use it (but still import `React`).

-Check in your browser to be sure the functionality hasn't changed.

-#### Step 2: Refactor `FilmRow`

-Follow the same steps to refactor the FilmRow component.

-Check in the browser to be sure the functionality hasn't changed.

-#### Step 3: Refactor `FilmDetails`

-You haven't written out the `FilmDetails` component yet, but it currently only renders UI.
-Therefore, you can also make it a functional component.

-Follow the same steps as above, and once again check in the browser for functionality.
+You should have 20 results that you can play with now!

+#### BONUS: Play around with the api!

+Look at the [TMDB v3 API docs](https://developers.themoviedb.org/3/getting-started/introduction) and make some different api calls.
+What would be the url if you wanted to get top rated films?
+What would your url look like if you wanted more results?

 ## Taking it further

 Here are some optional things you can do to deepen your knowledge and take this app further:

-- Refactor `Fave` into a functional component.
+- Go through the CSS and see how the app is styled (it uses both flexbox and CSS Grid).
+- Show the `fave` state of a film on `FilmDetails`.
 - Move the filters into a `FilmListingFilter` component.
-- Implement client-side routing to show multiple pages of films.
-- Go through the CSS and see how the app is styled (it uses both flexbox and CSS Grid).
 - Add a textarea for a review to each film detail and save that on the film object.
 - Show an icon in `FilmListing` for all films with reviews.
-- Show the `fave` state of a film on `FilmDetails`.
 - Add any other features you can think of!